Rise of the Cyborg: Arkose Labs Fraud Report Finds Human-Bot Hybrid Attacks Increase in Q1

 2021 started off busy, with heightened attack volumes carrying over from the end of 2020.
 However, by the midpoint of Q1 there was a drop off in attacks in most industries - except technology, and media/streaming, which continue to see high fraud levels.

-At its peak, the Arkose Labs Network detected 5 million attacks daily during the first half of Q1.
+At its peak, the Arkose Labs Network detected five million attacks daily during the first half of Q1.
 The overall attack rate dropped significantly as the quarter went on, from a peak of more than 30% of sessions being identified as malicious, to a much more manageable 17%.
-This was due to a respite from large-scale, targeted bot attacks.
+This was due to a respite from large scale, targeted bot attacks.
 Human-driven fraud however did increase slightly this quarter.

 Additional highlights from the report include: